syncfusion-content/extension-docs/Extension/Document-Viewer-Extension/Visual-Studio-Code/FAQ.md

 ---
 layout: post
-title: FAQ | Extension | Syncfusion
+title: FAQ Content | Extension | Syncfusion
 description: The Syncfusion Document Viewer extension enables you to easily view and manage your documents within VSCode using our intuitive features.
 platform: extension
 control: Syncfusion Extensions